Homemade Vegan Yoghurt

 Growing up, yoghurt was a staple food in my diet, and it was the one thing I did find a little more challenging excluding from my diet when I first went vegan.
 Muesli with fruit and greek yoghurt was the typical breakfast for me for many years, and I'd also have it throughout the day as snacks or a dessert.
 For me, so far, the store-bought stuff just hasn't cut it.

 In Switzerland, that's a different story.
 The soy yoghurts found in the supermarket is really good, with great ingredients and basically the same price as dairy yoghurt.
 I especially love the Migros soy yoghurt.
 Here, not so much.

 This is because, vegan yoghurt here is either: A.) Made from coconut and costs half a fortune.
 Or B.) Made from soy but tastes like glue, and often has a number of unnecessary added ingredients, like thickeners, preservatives and sugar.

-Making your own yoghurt is actually surprisingly easy, it just involves a bit of patience, and a few techniques you would normally use in everyday cooking, such as measuring the temperature of your milk.
+Making your own yoghurt is actually surprisingly easy!!
 This yoghurt is so creamy, thick and delicious, as well as being amazing for you (full of gut-healthy probiotics, packed with fibre, calcium and plant protein, and free of cholesterol, added sugar and artificial ingredients), it is definitely worth giving a try!